Aryan-Barbarian/music-blog/README.md

 To reference segments of audio, write this tag: `<sup class="player">0:30-0:35 </sup>`.
 The important thing is to keep it in `mm:ss` or `hh:mm:ss` and to write a `-` between the start/end times.
 Now, if you click the time, it should play the audio.

 # Giving Credit
-I wrote the JS code for parsing the student-written timestamps, loading the audio, and playing the audio.
+I (Aryan Falahatpisheh) wrote the JS code for parsing the student-written timestamps, loading the audio, and playing the audio.
 I used the [howler.js](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library) library to actually play the audio files.

 The HTML and CSS is from a bootstrap template, the README of which I've pasted below.